Quasi-Monte Carlo with one categorical variable: Introduction

 RQMC does best under favorable regularity assumptions, such as continuity, on the integrand.
 The presence of the categorical variable makes the resulting integrand discontinuous.
-That discontinuity is however axis parallel and so it is a QMC-friendly discontinuity in the terminology of \cite{wang:tan:2013}.
+That discontinuity is however axis-parallel and so it is a QMC-friendly discontinuity in the terminology of \cite{wang:tan:2013}.
 In some very regular cases, RQMC can attain a mean squared error (MSE) of $O(n^{-3+\epsilon})$.
 Such a rate can only be attained over a sequence of special sample sizes that grow at least exponentially \citep{sobo:1998,quadconstraint-print}.
-This rate can be attained at powers of $2$ by scrambled Sobol' points.
+This rate can be attained by scrambled Sobol' points with sample size equal to a power of $2$.
 Even an integrand with a QMC-friendly axis-parallel discrepancy is not generally integrated with an error of this rate.
-By using an importance sampling \cite[Chapter 9]{mcbook} adjustment, we can arrange to obtain $n_\ell = 2^{m_\ell}$ points from $P_\ell$ while also having $n = \sum_{\ell=1}^Ln_\ell$ be a power of $2$.
-This can then give the $O(n_\ell^{-3+\epsilon})$ rate within stratum $\ell$ and hence overall.
+By using an importance sampling \cite[Chapter~9]{mcbook} adjustment, we can arrange to obtain $n_\ell = 2^{m_\ell}$ points from $P_\ell$ while also having $n = \sum_{\ell=1}^Ln_\ell$ be a power of $2$.
+This can then give the $O(n_\ell^{-3+\epsilon})$ rate within every stratum and hence overall.

 This paper is organized as follows.
 Section \ref{sec:notation} introduces our notation, gives some background on RQMC, and proves some results about within-stratum discrepancies.
 Section \ref{sec:inefficiencies} describes how to allocate samples to strata.
-In RQMC sampling, it is advantageous to use more nearly equal allocations than those given by the stratum sizes.
+We see that in RQMC sampling, it is advantageous to use more nearly equal allocations than those given by the stratum sizes.
 Section \ref{sec:powtwo} shows how to partition a sample size $n=2^m$ into $L$ within-stratum sample sizes $n_\ell =2^{m_\ell}$.
 Section \ref{sec:minimax} establishes some minimax variance results from using equal or nearly equal sample sizes for the strata.
 Section \ref{sec:toy} shows a simple toy example with $L=8$ strata where RQMC with $n_\ell$ taken to be powers of two does best.
-Section \ref{sec:flood} uses a mixture model version of the Saint-Venant flood example from \cite{limb:dero:2010} where non-nominal sample sizes do best.
+Section \ref{sec:flood} uses a mixture model version of the Saint-Venant flood example from \cite{limb:dero:2010} where non-nominal sampling proportions do best.
+The code used to produce the results for both examples is publicly available at \url{https://github.com/hoval58/qmc4categorical}.
 Section \ref{sec:discussion} has some discussion and conclusions.
-The proof of one of our results is in Appendix~\ref{sec:proof:prop:monotone}.
+There is an appendix for the proofs.